Your Reptilian Brain (or Lizard Brain) is one of the most important organs in your body.

 You probably already have heard that your brain consists of three totally different parts.
 There is your Reptilian Brain, the oldest part from an evolution perspective, the Limbic Brain and the Neocortex.
 The latter is the newest part from an evolutionary perspective.
 Together these three brains are called the Triune Brain Model, a term coined by Dr. Paul D. MacLean.

-The Reptilian Brain is the part of your brain which deals with basic bodily functions such as pumping your heart, breathing of the lungs, and the regulation of all chemical processes going on in your body.
+The Reptilian Brain is the part of your mind which deals with basic bodily functions such as pumping your heart, breathing of the lungs, and the regulation of all chemical processes going on in your body.
 The lizard brain evolved to serve your genes by driving fundamental needs such as feeding, survival, mating, and self-maintenance.

 As you can see, the reptilian brain is responsible for the very basic functionality of you as an “animal”.
 Therefore, the reptilian brain is said to be very primitive and animalistic.
-Hence, the name of this part of your brain, the reptilian brain, because it closely resembles the brain of reptiles such as lizards.
+Hence, the name of this part of your mind, the reptilian brain, because it closely resembles the brain of reptiles such as lizards.
 The lizard brain is another synonym for the reptilian brain.

 The reptilian brain is part of your subconscious mind, and its primary role is to make sure you stay alive and spread your genes.
 Therefore, like reptiles, it shows no mercy.
 You either dominate the others, or you will be dominated by the others.

 The lizard brain does not learn from its mistakes.
 It only understands images, and it does not understand language.
 Your lizard brain only has a limited set of behavioral responses which can be triggered by certain external triggers.

 Examples of these basic behavioral responses are: dominance, aggression, seeking a mate, worship, sex, fear, rigidity, compulsiveness, obsessiveness, greed, and submission.
 If you would not have your neocortex and limbic system, then you would be like a wild animal defending your territory.

 The reptilian brain only understands visual images while the optic nerve is directly connected to your lizard brain.
 That’s why visualization techniques work so well because this is the best way to influence your reptilian brain.